BootlegPotato/RPS-Game-Book-Rules/README.md

-# RSP Game Book Rules
+# RPS Game Book Rules

-RSP stands for Rock Scissor Paper.
-RSP Game Books that let you play a game of Rock Scissor Paper by yourself.
+RPS stands for Rock Scissor Paper.
+RPS Game Books that let you play a game of Rock Scissor Paper by yourself.

 ## Why Would You Play Rock Scissor Paper By Yourself?
 What Is The Point?